drobilc/MatchMaker/love_maker_2000/README.md

 Love maker is a precious space for development of the basis of the Match Maker, task1.

 ## TODO
-* detect colors (Add topic for images to cylinder_segmentation, create color detection service)
+* detect colors (Add topic for images to cylinder_and_ring_detector, create color detection service)
 * ~~implement new message type (see below)~~  **DONE**
 * change all messages to `ObjectDetection` (Cylinder and ring detector)
 * write new algorithm for setting exploration points